Bill Raftery

-High school and college years
+Early life and playing years

+Born William Joseph Raftery in Orange, New Jersey, and raised in nearby Kearny, Raftery grew up in a Catholic family with Irish immigrant parents, Francis and Margaret.
+He had a brother, Francis, and a sister, Rita, who was a Catholic nun (Sr. Francis Raftery) who served as president of the College of Saint Elizabeth.

-Raftery attended Saint Cecilia High School in Kearny, New Jersey, where he starred in basketball and became the all-time leading scorer in state history with 2,192 points, a record finally surpassed after 35 years.
+Raftery graduated in 1959 from the now defunct St. Cecilia High School in Kearny, where he starred in basketball and became the all-time leading scorer in state history with 2,193 points, a record he held for nine years.
+(Shaheen Holloway, one of his successors as head coach at Seton Hall University, scored 42 fewer points and Kyrie Irving had 113 fewer as New Jersey high school players.)
 He earned all-state honors in basketball and led his team to the state championship in his senior season.
 He was also named all-state in baseball and soccer.
 He has been named, retroactively, Mr. Basketball USA for 1959.

-Raftery played at La Salle University under coach Donald "Dudey" Moore.
+Raftery played for the La Salle Explorers men's basketball team under coach Donald "Dudey" Moore.
 During his freshman year he scored a freshman record 370 points, followed by a team leading 17.8 points per game in his sophomore year.
 As a senior, he co-captained the Explorers to the National Invitation Tournament.

-Following his senior year at La Salle, Raftery was selected in the 14th round (82nd overall) of the 1963 NBA draft by the New York Knicks but never played in the NBA.
+Just before graduating with a B.A. in history, he was selected in the 14th round (82nd overall) of the 1963 NBA draft by the New York Knicks, but he never played in the NBA.

 Coaching career

 Raftery began his coaching career at Fairleigh Dickinson University at Madison (now in Florham Park, New Jersey) where he was the head basketball coach from 1963 to 1968.
-Also, Raftery coached golf and served as associate athletic director.
+There, Raftery also coached golf and served as associate athletic director.

-From 1970 to 1981, he was the head coach of Seton Hall University, where he posted a 154–141 record and led the Pirates to four ECAC post-season tournaments and two National Invitational Tournament appearances.
+From 1970 to 1981, Raftery was the head coach of the Seton Hall Pirates, where he posted a 154–141 record and led the team to four ECAC postseason tournaments and two National Invitational Tournament appearances.
 In 1979, he was named Coach of the Year by the New Jersey Sports Writers Association.
 His 154 wins as a coach places him fifth on the all-time list at Seton Hall behind Honey Russell, P. J. Carlesimo, Frank Hill, and Kevin Willard.